Sarsoo/notes/AI/Neural Networks/MLP/MLP.md

 ![[mlp-arch.png]]

 # Universal Approximation Theory
-A finite feed-forward MLP with 1 hidden layer can in theory approximate any mathematical function
+A finite [[Architectures|feedforward]] MLP with 1 hidden layer can in theory approximate any mathematical function
 -   In practice not trainable with [[Back-Propagation|BP]]

 ![[activation-function.png]]